framps/raspiBackup/.github/ISSUE_TEMPLATE/problem-report.md

 If this doesn't help please provide following detailed information:

-* [ ] Which operating system do you use?
-Provide the contents of /etc/os-release
+1. Provide first line of output of `sudo raspiBackup.sh --version` or `sudo raspiBackupInstallUI.sh --version`
-* [ ] Provide all messages written by raspiBackup
+2. Provide the contents of /etc/os-release
-* [ ] Attach the debug log to the issue which will be created by raspiBackup with option `-l debug`
+3. Attach the raspiBackup debug log